LogoFlipAEO

 FlipAEO engineers the authority signals required to make your brand the #1 cited source in ChatGPT, Perplexity, and Gemini.

-Structured data is the native language of AI.
-Think of it as creating a detailed instruction manual for search engine bots and LLMs, telling them exactly what your content is about.
-Without it, AI has to guess, and that’s a recipe for missed opportunities.
+Structured data is the native language of artificial intelligence.
+Think of it as creating a detailed instruction manual for search engine bots and LLMs, telling them exactly what your content is about without forcing them to “read” the whole page to guess.

-When AI can reliably extract specific entities and relationships, it trusts your content more.
-This translates directly into higher rankings and more prominent placements within AI-generated answers.
+When AI can reliably extract specific entities and relationships from your site via schema, it trusts your content infinitely more.
+This translates directly into higher rankings and prominent placements within AI-generated answers.
+Here are the exact schema types you must deploy:

 {